cyberark/conjur-authn-k8s-client/design/fips-compliance.md

 Before we dig into which tests should run, we should decide where, and how, they should run.
 Currently, the `conjur-authn-k8s-client` have UTs in its project and a vanilla test that runs in `kubernetes-conjur-demo`.
-The `kubernetes-conjur-demo` is triggered only when we push code to that repository.
+The `kubernetes-conjur-demo` is triggered daily and when we push code to that repository., and pulls from `latest` tag of `conjur-authn-k8s-client`.

 Even while putting aside the fact that we have only a vanilla test, our current test flow is still not optimal.